Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Cocompact actions and the Hilbert-Weyl theorem

-\begin{lemma} Under the hypotheses, \( M/\Gamma \) is a compact smooth manifold, and the projection \( \pi: M \to M/\Gamma \) is a smooth covering map. \end{lemma} \begin{proof} Since the action is free and proper, a standard result in differential geometry (see, e.g., \cite[Theorem 7.10]{Lee2012}) ensures that \( M/\Gamma \) admits a unique smooth structure such that \( \pi \) is a smooth covering map.
-Cocompactness implies \( M/\Gamma \) is compact, as it is the continuous image of a fundamental domain under \( \pi \). \end{proof}
+\begin{lemma} Under the hypotheses of Theorem C, the quotient space \( M/\Gamma \) is a compact smooth manifold and the projection \( \pi: M \to M/\Gamma \) is a smooth covering map. \end{lemma} \begin{proof} Since the action is free and proper, the quotient $ M/\Gamma $ admits a unique smooth structure such that $ \pi $ is a smooth covering map \cite[Theorem 7.10]{Lee2012}.
+The compactness of $ M/\Gamma $ follows directly from the cocompactness of the action. \end{proof}